Tuesday, January 21, 2020

 How much information do you need to be an informed voter, for instance?
 How much of the news that you are seeing is new information or just the same information rehashed?
 Come to terms with the fact that you aren't ever going to have all the information.
 The people making the decisions don't even have all the information.

-So take just today and let the anxiety of information overload go.
-Experiment with how that feels.
+So take Sunday as a God prescribed day of rest and let the anxiety of information overload go.

 No comments: